chen-grace-p4/APCSFinalProject/README.md

 6-9 (class + home) Grace C : Finished instructions on tutorial window.
 Fixed bugs regarding mousePressed when tutorial/store window is open.
 Made new store class and a way to store totalMoney and reset totalMoney.

 6-10 (home) Grace C: Finished store class, all sprites relating to it, and incorporating store items into the game.

+6-10(home) Shriya A: Made it so customer's order only shows up if clicked on, the order number on notepad changes when customerleaves instead of comes, added a note for normal mode vs master mode when hovering over the buttons, and made the cashier, sauce, and oven button darker when hovered over